-Working primarily out of the Troutdale Police Community Center, enforcement deputies are highly-skilled and adept at both urban and rural policing practices and have always had a 'boots on the ground
+Working primarily out of the Troutdale Sheriff's Operations Center, enforcement deputies are highly-skilled and adept at both urban and rural policing practices and have always had a 'boots on the ground

 ' approach, working everything from road safety, property crimes and domestic violence to gang enforcement, homicide investigation and assisting with search & rescue efforts for missing hikers in the Columbia Gorge.